silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 Accessibility is important for a number of reasons:

-* **Ethical** — being inclusive is the right thing to do and has a positive impact on how your audience perceives you or your organisation.
+* **Ethical**—being inclusive is the right thing to do and has a positive impact on how your audience perceives you or your organisation.
-* **Business** — sites that can be used by everyone have a larger audience.
+* **Business**—sites that can be used by everyone have a larger audience.
 They are more findable and therefore generate more traffic/business.
 Accessible sites are also easier to maintain, resulting in fewer ongoing costs.
-* **Legal** — many governments require websites to comply with certain standards.
+* **Legal**—many governments require websites to comply with certain standards.
 Details depend on your country, however, typically the guidelines are based on the Web Content Accessibility Guidelines developed by the World Wide Web Consortium (W3C.)

 ### What can content editors do?